ConStanley/SilverLightAppTools/README.md

 # SilverLightAppTools
-repo for tools ripped or built for use in SL viewer
+repo for tools stripped or built for use in SL viewer